awslabs/device-monitor/IoT-Things-Documentation.md

-# FleetWatch IoT Things Documentation
+# Device Monitor IoT Things Documentation

-This document provides comprehensive details about IoT things (devices) in the FleetWatch system, including their attributes, shadows, metadata, and related functionality.
+This document provides comprehensive details about IoT things (devices) in the Device Monitor system, including their attributes, shadows, metadata, and related functionality.

 ## Device Data Structure